Journal des Dames et des Modes, Paris, March 10, 1821

 Although this appears at first glance to be a pelisse, it is not.
 The print title calls it a “robe,” so it is in fact a winter dress, not an over-garment.

 The most interesting thing about this print, however, is that I also own the original watercolor painting by Horace Vernet upon which this print is based, as seen below.
-(The quality of the image of the painting is less than perfect as it was scanned from behind glass.)
+It has faded a bit over time, but was likely never as bright as the fashion print, with its brighter and darker pink.

 The artist, who was employed by the magazine, created a painting of the model wearing this week’s fashion (this magazine was published weekly — or, to be more precise, every 5 days).